 Revealed: When Bounce Rate Sucks.

-Here are the ingredients for calculating bounce rate - entry pages and single access pages.
-Notice the word ‘entry’ in ‘entry pages’ - if you think about it, if one of your pages is rarely entered on, then you can’t calculate bounce rate accurately, and it can show very misleading results.
+Notice the word ‘entry’ in ‘entry pages’ – if you think about it, if one of your pages is rarely entered on – i.e, someone always has to visit another page on your site before getting to it, then you can’t calculate bounce rate accurately, and it can show very misleading results.
 Let me show you some example metrics to explain when bounce rate can suck:

 Pageviews - 10,000